Ziggurat algorithm: Finding x1 and A

 With this in hand, from x1, you can find y1 = f(x1), the area t in the tail, and the area of the base layer A = x1y1 + t.

 Then compute the series yi and xi as above.
 If yi > f(0) for any i < n, then the initial estimate x1 was too low, leading to too large an area A. If yn < f(0), then the initial estimate x1 was too high.

 Given this, use a root-finding algorithm (such as the bisection method) to find the value x1 which produces yn−1 as close to f(0) as possible.
 Alternatively, look for the value which makes the area of the topmost layer, xn−1(f(0) − yn−1), as close to the desired value A as possible.
 This saves one evaluation of f −1(x) and is actually the condition of greatest interest.

+McFarland's variation

+Christopher D. McFarland has proposed a further-optimized version.
+This applies three algorithmic changes, at the expense of slightly larger tables.